prime31/RecyclerKit/README.md

 License
 -----
 [Attribution-NonCommercial-ShareAlike 3.0 Unported](http://creativecommons.org/licenses/by-nc-sa/3.0/legalcode) with [simple explanation](http://creativecommons.org/licenses/by-nc-sa/3.0/deed.en_US).
 You are free to use RecyclerKit in any and all games that you make.
-You cannot sell the RecyclerKit directly or as part of a larger game asset.
+You cannot sell RecyclerKit directly or as part of a larger game asset.